Eduard Rhein

 Eduard Rudolph Rhein (23 August 1900, Königswinter – 15 April 1993, Cannes) was an inventor, publisher, and writer.
 He was the founder of the German magazine Hörzu, which he directed as its editor-in-chief until 1964.
 He also founded the largest European foundation for information technology, the Eduard Rhein Foundation (1976).

-In 1940 he published a book entitled Du und die Elektrizität.
+He published under the pseudonyms Hans-Ulrich Horster, Klaus Hellmer, Klaus Hellborn, Adrian Hülsen and Claude Borell.
+In 1940 he published a book titled Du und die Elektrizität.

 In 1990 he received the freedom of the city Königswinter.